Organization: units, logos, social media, & MDNG Style Guide

 downlink (and uplink): When meant to describe the transmission of data to or from a satellite, use “transmit.”

-Edgewood: MDNG units are on the Edgewood Area of Aberdeen Proving Ground, Md.
-On first reference write Edgewood Area of Aberdeen Proving Ground, Md. afterwards Edgewood is fine.
+Edgewood: MDNG units are on the Edgewood Arsenal of Aberdeen Proving Ground, Md.
+On first reference write Edgewood Arsenal of Aberdeen Proving Ground, Md. afterwards Edgewood is fine.

 fort: It is always spelled out; never use “Ft.”
 When listing a series of posts, use “Fort” before each applicable installation (e.g., Fort Belvoir, Va.; Fort Bragg, N.C.).